nabadger/monitoring-mixins/README.md

 - *ignore_groups* - filter out entire groups (handy for managed clusters such as GKE where you cannot monitor the api-server).
 - *ignore_rules* - filter out specific rules by name
+- *expr_overrides* - A map of expression overrides where the key is either rule.alert or rule.record name and the value is the new expression.

 ## TODO
 - Auto-generate kustomization file
 - Generate grafana dashboards as well
-- Allow configuration of rule-expression overrides
 - Consider adding `isGKE` flag